 A graduate in Arts and Design from the University of Nairobi, JRSA’s background in interior design shapes her approach to space, making the environment an active part of her work.
-Her art has been exhibited in group and solo shows in Europe, and the U.S., with an ongoing exhibition at Museum Giersch der Goethe Universität and an upcoming solo at Basis Projektraum.
+Her works have recently been shown at Museum Giersch der Goethe Universität and the Deutsches Filminstitut & Filmmuseum Frankfurt, and her practice has been written about in Frankfurter Allgemeine Zeitung, Kunstforum International, and Berlin Art Link.

 • 2025: